edvinv/named-js-regexp/README.md

 #named-js-regexp

-Extends JavaScript RegExp with named groups.
-Regular expressions with named groups are converted to normal JavaScript RegeExp so you will get the same speed, except for initial parsing.
+Extends JavaScript RegExp with named groups and named backreferences.
+Both are converted to normal JavaScript RegeExp so you will get the same speed, except for initial parsing.

 Syntax for named groups: `(?<name>expression)`
+Syntax for named backreferences: `\k<name>`

 ## Install